 - Run health promotion programmes

-- Develop innovative ways of improving the uptake of services to reduce health inequalities in their populations
+- Develop innovative ways of improving the uptake of services to reduce health inequities and inequalities in their populations

 - Coordinate health promotion activities